 ### Hydrating the Page Using Script Tags

-Many modern websites load data inside `<script>` tags instead of directly in the HTML.
-This is common in web apps that use **server-side** or **client-side rendering**.
-In these cases, the page may include a script tag that holds all the data in JSON format, which the browser later uses to build the visible content.
+Many modern sites load data inside `<script>` tags instead of the HTML, common in apps using **server-side** or **client-side rendering**.
+The script tag holds the data in JSON, which the browser uses to build the visible content.

 To scrape LinkedIn data from pages like this, you can: